cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 When using the Cobalt UI, you may encounter a variety of different users, in the following
 categories:

-- Organization Roles: If you're a Cobalt customer, you may be an _Org Owner_, _Org Member_, or a _PT Team Member_.
+- Organization Roles: If you're a Cobalt customer, your account may have one of the following roles:
+  - Organization Owner: Also known as an _Org Owner_
+  - Organization Member: Also known as an _Org Member_
+  - Pentest Team Member: Also known as a _PT Team Member_

 - Pentester Roles: If you're a Cobalt pentester, you may be a _PT Pentester_ or a _PT Lead_.

 Select Cobalt employees may be assigned as administrators, as _Cobalt Staff_.